nicoakuang/NQUClass/SmallNetworkEnvironment/README.md

 4 Open Virtual Machine Setting ~ Network Adapter choose <code>NAT</code> ~ Save

 5 Play Virtual Machine
-<h6> Pop Info: If you no turn on VirtualMachine, you can't access the website</h6>
+<h6> Pop Info: If you didn't turn on VirtualMachine, you can't access the website</h6>

-6 First display in Virtual Machine will show picture like below there, copy the <code>Ip Address</code> and paste to browser
+6 First display in Virtual Machine will show a picture like the one below, copy the <code> IP Address</code> and paste it to the browser
 <img src="images/pnet.png" alt="PNET Website" width="400"/>

 7 SignUp ~ Email Activation ~ Login in <code>Website</code>

-#### B. Build a Environment~
+#### B. Build an Environment~

 8 Add new lab ~ give name ~ Add